-Our concert series, Concerts on Canterbury, features concerts by a variety of extraordinary choirs, organists and other musicians.
+Our concert series, Concerts on Canterbury, features performances by a variety of extraordinary singers, choirs, organists, and other solo/chamber instrumentalists.

 To receive notices of upcoming concerts, simply email our Organist/Choirmaster and ask to be added to the concert email list.